withpoly/interview-with-poly/README.md

 ## Preparation

+> **Important**
-Please install VSCode and install the [Live Share plugin](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare).
+> Please install VSCode and install the [Live Share plugin](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare).
 This will allow us to collaborate on a code editing exercise.

 ### Specific Practice Activities